bbcorporate/nf-readpickn/README.md

 ## Simple Nextflow script to truncate FASTQ files ##

+public repo - do not commit any secrets

 This is intended to be a super-simple positive control example for running Nextflow in a Docker container

 Take the first N reads of a pair of FASTQ files and output truncated FASTQ files.